Daniel J. Frey

 Our religions keep us separate from those who don't believe like us.

-Our commerce organizations segregate us to only do business with those like us.
+Our commercial organizations segregate us, allowing us to do business only with those like us.

-Political charities we give our support and money to fight to keep alliances from forming.
+Political charities, we give our support to fight to keep alliances from forming.

 The communities in which we live are there to keep in those like us and keep out those not like us.

-And our police force for our communities is there to serve and protect yet discriminate who can enter.
+And our police force for our communities is there to serve and protect, to discriminate who can enter and who cannot.

 Lost on purpose.